Shedou/Installer-SH/README.md

 ## Installer-SH

-The Installer-SH directory is under active development.
+The current repository is for active development of Installer-SH, it contains the latest version of the installation package, however it may be unstable.

-Stable versions of Installer-SH can be found in the Installer-SH-Archive directory.
+Stable and archive versions are located in the "[Installer-SH-Archive](https://github.com/Shedou/Installer-SH-Archive)" repository.